-In the mid-nineteenth century, Russian antisemitism began to focus on the economic impact of Jews, casting them as representatives of an increasingly oppressive capitalist system during the time socialism began to take hold in Russia.
+In the mid-nineteenth century, Russian anti-Semitism began to focus on the economic impact of Jews, casting them as representatives of an increasingly oppressive capitalist system during the time socialism began to take hold in Russia.
 As in Europe, Jews were treated as second-class citizens or worse, while the government saw them as useful distractions and sources of blame.
 Prior to the introduction of communism, czarist Russia began forcibly conscripting Jews into the military in 1827.
 Jews were forced into the Pale less than 10 years later in 1835.
-However, in the 1850s and 1860s, Czar Alexander II initiated a series of reforms meant to allow higher-class Jews to participate in politics and do business outside the Pale.
-At the time, Poland was under Russian rule, but a rebellion for Polish independence began in Warsaw in 1863 that led to a further entrenchment of Russian authority and culture in Poland in the following decade.
-Alexander viewed the Jews as useful in continuing the spread of Russian culture in Poland during this time.
+However, in the 1850s and 1860s, Czar Alexander II initiated a series of reforms meant to allow higher-class Jews to participate in politics and do business outside the Pale.167 At the time, Poland was under Russian rule, but a rebellion for Polish independence began in Warsaw in 1863 that led to a further entrenchment of Russian authority and culture in Poland in the following decade.